kubernetes-sigs/cluster-api-provider-azure/docs/development.md

 - Run `go get <repository>@<version>`.
 - (Optional) Add a `replace` statement in `go.mod`.

-A few Makefile and scripts are offered to work with go modules:
+Makefile targets and scripts are offered to work with go modules:

+- `make verify-modules` checks whether go module files are out of date.
+- `make modules` runs `go mod tidy` to ensure proper vendoring.
-- `hack/ensure-go.sh` file checks that the Go version and environment variables are properly set.
+- `hack/ensure-go.sh` checks that the Go version and environment variables are properly set.

 ### Setting up the environment

-Your environment must have the Azure credentials as outlined in the [getting started prerequisites section](./getting-started.md#Prerequisites)
+Your environment must have the Azure credentials as outlined in the [getting started prerequisites](./getting-started.md#Prerequisites) section.

 ### Using Tilt